Helena Maleno: Trajectory

-Helena gives conferences and workshops on human trafficking and migration to institutions such as the General Council of the Judiciary of Spain, the regional ombudsmen, Spanish and Latin American universities, local councils and regional governments and organisations such as the International Red Cross, Religious Europeans Against Human Trafficking, the State Coordinator of ONGD and the Fund for Global Human Rights.
+Helena Maleno gives conferences and workshops on human trafficking and migration to institutions such as the General Council of the Judiciary of Spain, the regional ombudsmen, Spanish and Latin American universities, local councils and regional governments and organisations such as the International Red Cross, Religious Europeans Against Human Trafficking, the State Coordinator of ONGD and the Fund for Global Human Rights.
 Helena has inaugurated the Open Borders Conference of New York and closed the International Film Festival and Forum on Human Rights in Geneva (Switzerland).

 She writes in Spanish information media for Eldiario.es and Público.

+In 2015, her collective, Caminando Fronteras, premiered the documentary Tarajal: Transforming pain into justice of which she is a scriptwriter and interviewer.
+The footage tells the events of the controversial tragedy on the Spanish beach of Tarajal through the perspective of the families of the victims, which are organized in a process unprecedented in sub-Saharan Africa to demand responsibility from European states and achieve justice.

 In 2017 she was elected as one of the 10 African women of the year by the newspaper El País.
 She is also a member of the Panel of Experts for the Aurora Prize for Awakening Humanity and is on the jury of the human rights award of the Spanish Human Rights Association.

 In the field of art, she participates in exhibitions such as Geography and Mobility (Vienna), Utopia (London) and the Political Art Biennial of Cairo.
-She is the director of several video-reports, editor of the audiovisual piece Frontera Sur, production assistant of the CNN and BBC documentary Living with illegals and screenwriter of "Children on the road" for Save The Children.
-In 2015, her collective, Caminando Fronteras, premiered the documentary Tarajal: Transforming pain into justice of which she is a scriptwriter and interviewer.
-The footage tells the events of the controversial tragedy on the Spanish beach of Tarajal through the perspective of the families of the victims, which are organized in an unprecedented process in sub-Saharan Africa to demand responsibility from European states and achieve justice.
+She is the director of several video-reports, and editor of the audiovisual piece Frontera Sur, production assistant of the CNN and BBC documentary Living with illegals and screenwriter of "Children on the road" for Save The Children.

 Desert accident

 On 1 October 2005, the migrant communities reported to Helena massive detentions in Moroccan cities.
 Hundreds of people were deported and abandoned in the desert, where many of them died.
 By telephone, the defendant reported the situation.
 Journalist Luis de Vega wrote in ABC, "Talk to me.
 Tell me things to keep me going," that is what they told her in desperate calls "24 hours a day", so as the journalist said.

 On 8 October Helena left with a commission that she had organised to take 500 rations of food from Tangier for abandoned migrants and at the same time, to document the tragedy.
 For the next few days, they followed the convoys with dozens of men, pregnant women and migrant children that were forced to displace themselves to the desert.
 "Valued information that left from the van to the entire world", the newspaper ABC told.

 Nevertheless, after travelling more than 6.000 kilometres by car, an accident occurred with another convoy.
 Those worse injured were Helena and her colleague Francisco.
 They were treated at a hospital in El Aaiún and then moved to Las Palmas de Gran Canaria.
-She needed several months in wheelchair to recover from her wounds.
+She needed several months in a wheelchair to recover from her wounds.